jd28/rollnw/issues/smalls-module-ownership-and-profile-boundaries.md

 `core.item.ItemProperty` type remains in core; NWN assigns meaning to its six integer fields.

-Profile C++ may load data and implement a backing service, but every native SmallS declaration it supplies is registered under the relevant `core.*` module.
-There is no profile-native SmallS ABI category.
+Profile C++ loads resource data into native indexed fact arrays and implements their backing services.
+Every native SmallS declaration it supplies is registered under the relevant `core.*` module.
+There is no profile-native SmallS ABI category, and there is no second SmallS-owned copy of resource labels or model associations.

-### `toolset.*`: Authoring Workflow
+### Native Toolset: Authoring Data and Interaction

 Generic native authoring primitives such as managed lists, virtualization, focus, command publication, and the active-object bridge live under